Updated March 11, 2026

 Pros:

-• Comprehensive SF coverage
+• Comprehensive coverage of SF and LA

 • Clean, focused interface